-This is a key question since the major world religions (Christianity, Islam, Buddhism, Hinduism, etc…) hold to the teachings of sacred writings.
+This is a key question, since the major world religions (Christianity, Islam, Buddhism, Hinduism, etc…) hold to the teachings of sacred writings.
 In a general sense people look to religion to provide wisdom for living, purpose, and hope.
 Depending on the religion these may be derived from inside ourselves, outside ourselves via creation, or outside ourselves via a transcendent being.

 Many similarities but also great differences

 When you compare the teachings from the different sacred books you will likely find many similar teachings because we all share humanity.
-However, religions will differ greatly in their many teachings.
+However, religions will differ greatly in their teachings.

 In the case of monotheistic religions (Islam, Christianity, Judaism) God is the one who sets the standard for what is right or wrong.
 In polytheistic religions you will have a multitude of Gods who may or may not set a standard for the realms that they reside over.
-Religions such as Buddhism, where no God exists, the standard is set by rule of nature.
+In religions such as Buddhism, where no God exists, the standard is set by rule of nature.

 How does the Bible differ?

 So how does the Bible differ from other religious books?
 Truly the Bible is unique.
 Unlike other religious books the Bible is actually a compilation of 66 books, written by many different authors, from diverse cultures, over a period of 2000 years, all of which are truly the Word of God.
 For example, compare the Bible to the Quran.
 The Quran is written by one man, the prophet Mohammad.
 However, when you read the Quran you will find that it is written in the 1st person, as it is God speaking directly (word for word) through the prophet.
-The Bible is not written in the 1st person.
+The Bible is not written in the 1st person for most part.

 Christians believe that the Bible was written by men who were truly inspired by God.
 This does not mean that God overruled their personalities or culture.
 God used their personalities and culture to use them to write true words about God.